kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

   **Part 2 - Config Client:**

 9. Create a new, separate Spring Boot application.
+Use a version of Boot < 1.3.x.
 Name the project "lab-3-client", and use this value for the Artifact.
 Add the web dependency.
 You can make this a JAR or WAR project, but the instructions here will assume JAR.

 10. Open the POM (or Gradle) file and add a “Dependency Management” section to identify the spring cloud parent pom.
 (You could simply change the parent entries, but most clients will probably be ordinary applications with their own parents):
     ```